Azure/azure-sdk-tools/tools/sdk-generation-pipeline/documents/docker/README.md

 docker, please go to [design specs of docker image](docker-image-design.md).

 # Prerequisites
-Please run the command by using wsl docker if you are using Windows machine because:
-1. The docker container will request your local file system frequently, and wsl docker is much faster than running it in Windows directly.
+Suggest to run the command by using wsl docker if you are using Windows machine because the docker container will request your local file system frequently, and wsl docker is much faster than running it in Windows directly.
-2. Local `docker.sock` is mounted because you will need to run docker inside the docker container to use test proxy to record your request and response to Azure.

 # Docker IMAGE COMMANDS